mchlol/todo/README.md

 ```
 So we take the date the user input from the date picker in the form, run it through the function with the help of date-fns, and show a date that's easier to read.

 I also realised that the 'soon, 'someday' etc display of a task was being assigned when the task was created.
-This means when we come back on a different day those categories were not updating with the passing of time.
+This means those categories were not updating with the passing of time.
 I moved this function into the dom.js module and refactored the display function slightly, so this category is now assigned when the task is displayed, NOT created.
 I used date-fns for this too.
 ```